euank/advent-of-nix-2024/README.md

 In general tvix seems to be significantly slower, but it's interesting to compare!

-In order to be able to use `tvix`, which doesn't support `fetchGit` yet, the `nixpkgs` repo has been included as a submodule.
+Since `tvix` doesn't support `fetchGit` yet, `run-tvix` will populate a 'nixpkgs' symlink in the repository to use automatically.

-Before running `./run-tvix.sh`, please run `git submodule init && git submodule update`
+This is done using `nix`, so you need nix installed as well.

 ### Day specific notes